I Run on Country

 "I Run on Country" is a song recorded by Canadian country music band The Washboard Union.
 The three band members wrote the song with Dave Thomson, and co-produced it with Matt McClure.
-The song marked their first release of new music since their 2020 studio album Everbound, and is the lead single off their next album slated for release in early 2024.
+The song marked their first release of new music since their 2020 studio album Everbound, and was the lead single off their 2024 album Westerly.

 Background

 Chris Duncombe, lead singer and banjo player for the band, described "I Run on Country" as "essentially a love song written to country music".
 The three members of the band, Duncombe, Aaron Grain, and David Roberts wrote the song with Dave Thomson, formerly of the band Wave, while in the Monashee Mountains.
 Grain stated that the song came together "quite quickly".
 Duncombe stated that the four writers knew they "were on to something" when they woke up the next day after writing the song.
 The song is the first release from what Duncombe described as a "brand new chapter" for the band, after they partnered with Universal Music Canada.